Almost 6 million people in the United Kingdom own a pay as you go, or prepayment, energy meter.

 Firstly, lets introduce what a prepayment energy meter is and how they work.
 As with pay as you go mobile phone plans, pay as you go meters require you to top up your credit in order to get your gas and electricity.
 You can top up in a number of ways including tokens, a smart card or key fobs which you have to manually take to a shop and top up there.

-Although it is possible to find a better deal if you switch from one prepayment meter to another, pay as you go prices are the least competitive.
+Although it is possible to find better energy deals if you switch from one prepayment meter to another, pay as you go prices are the least competitive.
 The cheapest tariffs and plans are often offered to customers with credit meters, meaning that they pay their bill monthly or quarterly.

 In the case of pay as you energy meter the disadvantages overcome the advantages.
 Lets take a look:

-To begin with you must be eligible for the switch.
-Certain criteria must be met and these all depend on your provider.
-In most cases this means that you must have no outstanding debts with your current provider and the account holder may need to pass a credit check.
+To begin with you must be eligible to switch energy meters.
+Certain criteria must be met and these all depend on your supplier.
+In most cases this means that you must have no outstanding debts with your current supplier and the account holder may need to pass a credit check.

 Once you have passed the credit check an engineer is sent to your residence to install your new meter.
-The waiting time all depends on your new provider.
-Some suppliers may charge if you miss the appointment set so always ensure that you contact your provider if you are not able to make it.
+The waiting time all depends on your new supplier.
+Some energy suppliers may charge if you miss the appointment set so always ensure that you contact your supplier if you are not able to make it.